misbahsohail/Machine_leanrning_coursework/README.md

 # How to run
 1. Clone this repository
+2. All the files will get saved into a directory named `Machine_learning_coursework`
-2. Open the terminal.
+3. Open the terminal.
-3. Go to directory `cd Machine_learning_coursework`
+4. Go to directory `cd Machine_learning_coursework`
-4. Install the required depedencies `$ pip install -r requirements.txt`
+5. Install the required depedencies `$ pip install -r requirements.txt`
-5. Run the code `python Part2.py`
+6. Run the code `python Part2.py`

+# Overview
+This code `part2.py` performs sentiment classification on the given datasets.
+The steps are explained in the description section

+# Files
+The repository contains 6 text files and a file (`requirements.txt`) enlisting dependencies.

+# Dataset
+The 6 other text files are based on dataset containing 25,000 reviews (positive and negative) split into train, development and test sets.
+The overall distribution of labels is roughly balanced.

 # Description
-The repository contains 6 text files and a file (`requirements.txt`) enlisting dependencies.
-Two files containing positive and negative reviews are used for training and develepment purposes.
-This code takes six input files.
+This code takes these six text input files.
 Two files each appended into 3 datasets for the purposes of training, development and testing.
 Reviews in each dataset are cleansed, lemmatized and tokenized.
 They are converted into vectors by defining these tokens into four different features.